-Despite of these great efforts, the RD performance of deep video coding is still inferior to the newest reigning video codec, H.266/VVC.
-It is imperative to further improve the RD efficiency with deep networks.
+Despite of these great efforts, the RD performance of end-to-end deep video coding is still inferior to the newest reigning video codec, H.266/VVC.
+It is imperative to further improve the RD efficiency of deep video codecs.
 In this paper, we move the next step to propose an efficient deep video codec that benefits from GAN-based visual enhancement.
-The conventional GAN generates visually pleasing results by no-reference evaluation and is not well capable of precise reconstruction of original frames.
-To improve the full-reference reconstruction quality, we introduce the residual attention blocks (RABs) as a parallel path.
-This dual-path GAN is co-trained by a generative-adversarial process to well reconstruct the video frames after quantization, where a convolutional long short-term memory (ConvLSTM) network \cite{ConvLSTM} is also introduced to refer to multiple coded frames.
-In our codec, this design is reused in both MC and perceptual enhancement while the optical flow, auto-encoders and residual networks are utilized to construct the other modules.
-Aimed at an optimal RD performance, we employ a joint training of deep video compression and enhancement.
-Figure \ref{fig:example} depicts the superior RD performances of our method compared with H.265.
+To improve the full-reference reconstruction quality with GAN, we introduce a parallel path with residual attention blocks (RABs).
+This dual-path enhancement with GAN (DPEG) network is co-trained by a generative-adversarial process to well reconstruct the video frames after quantization, where a convolutional long short-term memory (ConvLSTM) network \cite{ConvLSTM} is also incorporated to refer to multiple coded frames.
+In our codec, this design is reused in both MC and perceptual enhancement, while the optical flow, auto-encoders and residual networks are utilized to construct the other modules.
+Aiming at an optimal RD performance, we employ a joint training of deep video compression and enhancement.
+The proposed joint compression and enhancement for deep video coding (JCEVC) achieves superior performance compared with H.265, as depicted in Figure \ref{fig:example}.

 Our main contributions are summarized as follows.